artemisia-absynthium/arachne/README.md

 }
 ```

-## Migrate from 0.3.0 to 0.4.0
+## Migrate from 0.3.0 to 0.4.0+

-A function using a Combine publisher, for example:
+A function using a `Combine` publisher, for example:

 ```swift
 func getInfo() {